mab253/dataviz_fall23/README.md

 👾 Our class will have a [Discord](https://github.com/mab253/cpp_spring23/blob/main/discord.md) server for posting questions and communicating with each other.

 If you would like to ask a question privately, please e-mail me - I am available and I try to respond within 24 hours.
 You are also invited to schedule some virtual office hour time to talk, [here](https://www.cal.com/mab253).
 If you need a time that's not on this schedule, please e-mail me.

-Add links to credit a few other classes I borrowed from!